openkim/openkim-items-wiki/wiki/models/1350/3422/9282/001/MO_135034229282_001/wikipage.md

     - cohesive energy
     - bulk modulus

+**Cutoffs:**
+Both the pair potential and the density function of this Finnis-Sinclair-type Model have a cutoff of 4.1 Angstroms.
+This means that the effective range for *atomic forces* is 8.2 Angstroms.

 **Source citation DOI:**

 * S. L. Dudarev and P. M. Derlet, 2005, J. Phys.: Condens.
 Matter, 17, 7097–7118